paulbricman/paulbricman.github.io/docs/tools/semantica.md

 ```

 {: .info }
-Inspiration for this tool comes from a science fiction novel[^7] in which the main character needs to broadcast the location of a celestial body to an unknown civilization.
-However, given the lack of absolute reference frames available, he broadcasts the position of the celestial body relative to several neighboring ones.
+Inspiration for this tool comes from a science fiction novel in which the main character needs to broadcast the location of a celestial body to an unknown civilization.[^7] However, given the lack of absolute reference frames available, he broadcasts the position of the celestial body relative to several neighboring ones.
 Here, because the dimensions of the semantic space aren't inherently meaningful, a mental model is expressed as a set of distances from the first concept to each subsequent concept, forming a *constellation* of concepts.
-The Golden Records use a similar scheme to pinpoint the Earth.[^8]
+The Golden Records use a similar scheme to pinpoint the Earth.[^8] After finishing this write-up, I also came across this eerily related passage:

+{: .quote }
+The night sky is a partial representation of Prime Intellect's mind.
+It's called the Global Association Table.
+The points or stars represent concepts, and the lines are the links between them.[^13]

 ---